Quick Start

 npm init -y

-pnpm add -D web-extend @rsbuild/core @web-extend/rsbuild-plugin web-ext
+pnpm add -D web-extend @rsbuild/core web-ext

 mkdir my-extension-app